-The Portfolio Advisor is also required to have policies and procedures in place to mitigate potential conflicts of interest with any related parties.
+The Portfolio Advisor or portfolio sub-advisor is also required to have policies and procedures in place to mitigate potential conflicts of interest with any related parties.

-A mutual fund is a dealer-managed mutual fund if a dealer, or a principal shareholder of a dealer, owns more than 10% of the voting rights of the Portfolio Advisor of the mutual fund.
+A mutual fund is a dealer-managed mutual fund if a dealer, or a principal shareholder of a dealer, owns more than 10% of the voting rights of the Portfolio Advisor or portfolio sub-advisor of the mutual fund.
 Each CIBC ETF is a dealer-managed mutual fund because CIBC, the principal shareholder of the dealers CIBC World Markets Inc. and CIBC World Markets Corp., owns more than 10% of the voting rights of CAMI.

-Pursuant to the provisions prescribed by NI 81-102, dealer-managed funds shall not knowingly make an investment in securities of an issuer where a partner, director, officer or employee of CAMI or their affiliates or associates is a partner, director or officer of the issuer of the securities.
-In addition, the dealer-managed funds shall not knowingly make an investment in securities of an issuer during, or for 60 calendar days after, the period in which CAMI and its associates or affiliates acts as an underwriter in the distribution of securities of such issuer.
+Pursuant to the provisions prescribed by NI 81-102, dealer-managed funds shall not knowingly make an investment in securities of an issuer where a partner, director, officer or employee of the Portfolio Advisor, portfolio sub-advisor or their affiliates or associates is a partner, director or officer of the issuer of the securities.
+In addition, the dealer-managed funds shall not knowingly make an investment in securities of an issuer during, or for 60 calendar days after, the period in which the Portfolio Advisor, portfolio sub-advisor and their associates or affiliates acts as an underwriter in the distribution of securities of such issuer.

-The CIBC ETFs have obtained standing instructions from the IRC to allow purchases of securities during the distribution of an offering and the 60 days following the close of the distribution where a Related Dealer is acting or has acted as an underwriter.
+The CIBC ETFs have obtained standing instructions from the IRC to allow purchases of securities during the distribution of an offering and the 60 days following the close of the distribution where a Related Dealer is acting or has acted as an underwriter if certain conditions in NI 81-102 are met.